Michal Sela Forum: Safe@Home hackathons

-In 2020, the Michal Sela Forum held a Safe@Home hackathon hosted by Israeli president Reuven Rivlin that focused on the development of technology to prevent domestic violence and initmate partner abuse.
+In 2020, the Michal Sela Forum held a Safe@Home hackathon hosted by Israeli president Reuven Rivlin that focused on the development of technology to prevent domestic violence and intimate partner abuse.
 The event began on May 18, which would have been the 33rd birthday of Michal Sela.
 1800 participants worked for three days in groups to develop ideas for technology, with ideas then chosen by a panel for ongoing development.

 The 2020 hackathon focused on three broad types of technology: mining large databases for prevention purposes, technology for use during crises, and personalized monitoring to detect risks of domestic violence.
 The first place prize was awarded to the idea for the Stay Tuned app, which looks like a news website but also allows messages to be sent and for recordings to be made in secret through a variety of features.
 Facebook donated NIS 33,000 ($9,380) for the first prize.

 Following the hackathon, MSF continued with an accelerator phase of the project to support selected ideas.
 The voice-activated Relyon safety app is based on one of the ideas developed during and after the 2020 hackathon.
 In 2021, MSF received a $300,000 grant from Google.org to continue support for the development of technology after the 2021 Safe@Home hackathon.

 A third Safe@Home hackathon was held in May 2022.
 In 2022, the Australia-Israel Chamber of Commerce NSW credited MSF for the idea to create the Social Innovation Accelerator, in collaboration with Microsoft, Mission Australia and government officials, to develop digital tools to help prevent domestic violence.